How to be a bad tourist on Maui

 Check out our breakdown of Hawaii's Fight Against GMOs and give us your opinions on this popular topic of interest.

-Despite having had lived briefly with a river in my backyard, my total lifetime fishing time probably added up to less than 30 minutes (until this last year.)
-It’s something that has always interested me, so when I was invited on my 1st Maui spearfishing trip, I jumped at the opportunity. […]
+It's something that has always interested me, so when I was invited on my 1st Maui spearfishing trip, I jumped at the opportunity.

 Despite being most people's idea of paradise, Maui still faces some important environmental issues.
 Take a look at some of the biggest issues of 2013.